mozman/ezdxf/docs/source/introduction.rst

 -----------------

-- *ezdxf* is not a DXF converter: *ezdxf* can not convert between different DXF versions, if you are looking for an appropriate program, use *DWG TrueView* from `Autodesk`_, but the latest version can only convert to the DWG format, for converting between DXF versions you need at least AutoCAD LT.
+- *ezdxf* is not a DXF converter: *ezdxf* can not convert between different DXF versions, if you are looking for an appropriate application, try the free `ODAFileConverter`_ from the `Open Design Alliance`_, which converts between different DXF version and also between the DXF and the DWG file format.
 - *ezdxf* is not a CAD file format converter: *ezdxf* can not convert DXF files to **ANY** other format, like SVG, PDF or DWG
 - *ezdxf* is not a DXF renderer, it does not create a visual representation of the DXF file content (see above).